Epilogue Announces Launch In BC!

 The rules differ depending on your situation.
 Here are some common ones:

-- If all your children are from you and your spouse: your spouse gets all the furniture and $300,000 “off the top” of your estate, and the rest is divided one-half to the spouse and one-half to the children.
+Your spouse gets all the furniture and $300,000 "off the top", and the rest is divided one-half to the spouse and one-half to the children.

-No matter which way you slice it, or which stage of life you’re in, not having a Will strips away your authority to decide what to do with your own things.
+No matter which way you slice it, or which stage of life you’re in, not having a Will strips away your authority to decide what to do with your own things and how you wish to protect your loved ones.
 That’s why it’s so important to make one.

 What is an Enduring Power of Attorney?